logo

 Canoeing

 The North Lake is used for canoeing but only for organised groups with BCU qualified instruction.
-To join an organised group see here
+Enquire at Roman Lakes.

 recreation